DefJM/openOwl/README.md

-# openOwl
+# openOwl - Open Source Monitoring and Security

-building open source monitoring and security tools
+See [work-in-progress](work-in-progress-notes.md) for upcoming tasks, notes and research

+## Getting started
+TBD